a-laarabi/capstone_project-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # HTML/CSS & JavaScript capstone project
+## Project Name: We Love Horses!

 >In this project, I started putting the things I studied into the test
->This project represents a portfolios projects.
->I hope that you enjoy it!
+>This project is a website for horse riding club.
+The project is a capstone project for module of of Microverse training program.

 ## Built With